HarryLuoo/24fall/ECE 235/notes/ece235Notes.typ

     E_(112) = E_(121) = E_(211)
 $

-== Scho's equation in spherical coord: atomic model, and quantum numbers
+== Scho's equation in spherical coordinates:  atomic model, and quantum numbers

 Due to ugliness of Spherical Laplacian, and out of our respect to Engeineering, we will skip the explicit Schrodinger's Eqn in spherical coord.